 Term of Office: 7/1/14 – 6/30/22

 Don Anway is the General Manager of the Neuman Hotel Group, which manages Ashland Springs Hotel, Lithia Springs Resort, Ashland Hills & Suites and Inn at the Commons.
 He began his career in the tourism industry as a hotel front desk clerk while pursuing his B.S. degree in Accounting at the University of Phoenix in Tucson, Ariz.
 Anway and his family moved to the Rogue Valley after falling in love with the region in 1999.
 He has served as Chair of the Ashland Visitors and Convention Bureau (AVCB) and Board of Directors for the Ashland Chambers of Commerce and is a current member of AVCB.

 Nigel Francisco was born and raised in Eugene Oregon.
-He is currently the Chief Financial Officer for Ninkasi Brewing Company.
-Ninkasi Brewing Company is one of the top 50 Craft Breweries in the United States.
-Before Ninkasi, Nigel spent 7 years in the airline industry working for Horizon Air (Alaska Air Group).
-Being a pilot for Horizon gave Nigel the opportunity to see much of the northwest from the air and the ground.
+He is currently the Chief Financial Officer for King Estate.
+Nigel spent the last several years as CFO at Ninkasi Brewing Company, one of the top 50 Craft Breweries in the United States.
 Nigel is also on the board of directors for the Eugene Chamber of Commerce and plays an active role participating in many community events.
 When not working Nigel enjoys visiting many of the fine restaurants, wineries and breweries Oregon has to offer.